harveye/BlueGreen/README.md

    - output: Counts by species (the script runs the SVM model to ID species)

 ### Markdown files:
-- Overview.Rmd : A notebook documenting the analyatical process
+- Overview.Rmd : A notebook documenting all exploratory analyses
-- Final_analysis.Rmd : Document the analytical pipeline describes in the article
+- Final_analysis.Rmd : Document only the analytical pipeline from the article